-The government publishes tender notices in the local press and sometimes publishes tenders in international magazines and newspapers.
+Cote d'Ivoire has a generally decentralized government procurement system, with most ministries undertaking their own procurements.
+The Bureau National d'Etudes Techniques et de Developpement, the government's technical and investment planning agency and think tank, sometimes serves as an executing agency representing ministries in major projects that are financed by international institutions.
+The government publishes notices in the local press and sometimes publishes tenders in international magazines and newspapers.
 On occasion, there is a charge for the bidding documents.
-Cote d'Ivoire has a generally decentralized government procurement system, with most ministries undertaking their own procurements.
-The Bureau National d'Etudes Techniques et de Developpement, the government's technical and investment planning agency and think tank, sometimes serves as an executing agency representing ministries in major projects to be financed by international institutions.

 The government created the "Direction des Marches Publics," a centralized office of public bids in the Ministry of Finance to help ensure compliance with international bidding practices.
-While the procurement process is open, some well entrenched foreign companies, through their relations with government officials, may retain a preferred position in securing bid awards.
+While the procurement process is open, some well-entrenched foreign companies, through their relations with government officials, may retain a preferred position in securing bid awards.
 Many firms continue to point to corruption as an obstacle that affects procurement decisions.
 Cote d'Ivoire is not a signatory to the WTO Agreement on Government Procurement.